helga-agentur/stylelint-config-joinbox/README.md

-# Joinbox Linter Configuration
+# Helga Linter Configuration
 Linter configuration for SCSS project based on airbnb rules (with some custom changes).

 ## Installation

 Since the module is not published yet pull it form github.

-`npm i -D @joinbox/stylelint-config-joinbox`
+`npm i -D @helga-agency/stylelint-config-joinbox`

 ## Usage